Step 1. BOM checking

 Step 14.
 Touch-up, cleaning, and visual inspection

 After the wave soldering, there may be some defects such as soldering holes and insufficient tin plating, so we need to fix them by touch-up.
 A well-trained technician inspects the PCBAs carefully and uses a soldering iron to fill the board surface with tin.
-After this, if there are extra tin on the board, the technician will use flux to remove it in case of a short-circuit.
+After this, if there is extra tin on the board, the technician will use flux to remove it in case of a short circuit.
 Then, the technician inspects the PCBAs again.

-A technician fits the PCBA on a PCB tester, charges with electricity, and checks the current, voltage, and other parameters depending on the application use.
+A technician fits the PCBA on a PCB tester, powers it on, and checks the current, voltage, and other parameters depending on the application use.
 If the product has a screen, he/she will also check the screen brightness and whether there is flickering and flashing.

-Aging tests means we power the PCBA/product on to let it work at the room temperature and a constant higher or lower temperature for a period (usually 12 hours respectively) and then inspect whether the PCBA/product is in good condition.
-If the PCBA work normally after the aging test, we assemble the product.
+Aging tests mean we power the PCBA/product on to let it work at room temperature and a constant higher or lower temperature for a period (usually 12 hours respectively) and then inspect whether the PCBA/product is in good condition.
+If the PCBA works normally after the aging test, we assemble the product.